-Located just across campus, the University Terrace Apartments (UTAs) offer one of the most spectacular views in San Diego.
+Located just across Linda Vista, the University Terrace Apartments (UTAs) offer one of the most spectacular views in San Diego.
 Overlooking Mission Bay, residents of the UTAs get a front row seat every evening to the sun setting over the Pacific Ocean.
 Each of the 38 units offers a furnished living room, full kitchen, and a spacious patio.
 The UTAs have two bedrooms and can house three to four residents.

 For more information about events and program, please click here Residence Hall Association